 On top of all that it even looks nice in the house!

 I wouldn’t recommend this as a sole source of heat unless you live in an area that’s pretty warm all year round, but it’s a great choice as a supplement.

 - Can’t Direct Airflow Down: The louver is great for directing air up and out but, due to its location, there’s no way to direct air down.
-Because of this, it can get a little bit chilly at floor level.
+Because of this, it can get a little bit chilly at floor level; especially if you have a very large room.
 This hasn’t been a huge issue for my family (we all wear slippers when we’re inside) but it would be something nice to have.

 It’s always nice to have a number of heating options when things get colder.
 The Lasko 758000 Cyclonic Ceramic Heater has been a welcome addition to our heating family.

 With gas prices being what they are, I decided to get a bit creative with heating my house this winter.
-I’ve used space heaters often at work (I’m a home improvement consultant), so I was confident that the Mr. Heater MH18B Portable would do a good job of keeping me warm.
+I’ve used space heaters often at work (I’m a home improvement consultant), so I was confident that the Mr. Heater MH18B Portable would do a good job of keeping that large room warm.

 - Temperature Controls: There are three temperature controls built into this machine (low, medium, and high) and they work very well.
 If I’m just getting home I can put it on high then switch it down to low once things have warmed up a bit.
 If it’s an especially cold day, I’ll keep it on medium.
 Whatever the atmosphere, I can keep my house warm in an efficient way.

 - Easy to Mount: The machine isn’t too big, and the key shaped holes on the back make it easy to mount.
 This keeps it up out of the way plus it keeps the floor from getting warm underneath it when it’s on high.